 Art in the Primary School is an introductory textbook, and a second edition to Teaching Primary Art, exploring the underpinning philosophy and pedagogy of teaching and learning art, including how and why digital tools and technologies can be integrated.

-This book considers practical aspects of teaching art, focusing on the key processes of drawing, painting, printmaking, collage and textiles, working in three dimensions and making digital art.
+This book considers practical aspects of teaching art, focusing on key processes of art making that children might experience in primary schools.
 It is based around the idea that digital tools and technologies can and should be integrated into the learning and teaching of art, exploring:

 - What art is like in the primary school, why it should be taught and what is included in the curriculum